Cancer Survivor Program

 - Helps you and your child understand the treatment they received and potential long-term effects

-- Recommends long-term follow-up care based on your child’s original cancer diagnosis and the treatment received
+- Recommends long-term follow-up care based on your child’s original cancer diagnosis and the treatment they received

 Many of our patients visit once a year, but you can decide what schedule works for you.
 We do regular check-ups and coordinate any care your child may need.

-- You will get a notebook describing treatment received, any health issues or long-term outcomes to look for, and tips on how to stay healthy.
+- You will get an information packet describing treatment received, any health issues or long-term outcomes to look for and tips on how to stay healthy.

-- We refer you to other healthcare providers if you need care from other types of specialists.
+- We refer you to other healthcare providers if your child needs care from other types of specialists.

-- We provide supportive care ranging from nutrition to physical therapy.
+- We provide supportive care ranging from nutrition to physical therapy plus services to meet your child’s and family’s emotional, psychological and spiritual needs.

 - Peer support: A chance to get to know other childhood cancer survivors and their families.
 We hold events from time to time and can connect you to other groups.